- B

-- a unit used in the forest products industry to measure bulk products such
+- a commercial unit of quantity of product used in the forest products industry to measure bulk products such

 as wood chips.
-One bone-dry unit is a volume of wood chips (or whatever) that
+One bone-dry unit is the quantity of wood chips (or whatever) that

 would weigh 2400 pounds (1.0886 metric ton) if all the moisture content were